-Also on Wednesday, XM senior VP Jon Zellner doubted that terrestrial radio stations that simulcast multiple digital programs will stem their listener declines, and Music Choice president David Del Beccaro warned of a consumer backlash if consumers are forced to pay multiple subscription fees to get the same content delivered to multiple platforms, such as PCs, set-top boxes, satellite radios and cellular phones.
+Also at the forum, XM senior VP Jon Zellner doubted that terrestrial radio stations that simulcast multiple digital programs will stem their listener declines, and Music Choice president David Del Beccaro warned of a consumer backlash if consumers are forced to pay multiple subscription fees to get the same content delivered to multiple platforms, such as PCs, set-top boxes, satellite radios and cellular phones.

 At least one participant, leading an independent music label, even questioned the need for copy-controlled digital music downloads, although the consensus among music industry executives was that digital rights management (DRM) technology will enable multiple business models to bloom, including advertising-supported downloads whose price would be very low or perhaps free.

 The harshest words hurled at the forum came from Kenswil, president of Universal’s eLabs new technology division.
 Kenswil, who also sits on the board of the Recording Industry Association of America (RIAA), called new satellite radio/MP3 players “cannibal machines” that are “a great example of not caring if you lose a dollar as long as I make a penny.”
 The products let consumers store time-shifted satellite-delivered music for later recall by title, artist, or genre, and they were designed “to increase satellite subscriptions at the complete expense of the ability to sell music,” Kenswil charged.

 In other remarks, however, Kenswil also said satellite radio, Internet radio and other technologies have given the music industry “more ways of getting paid” and will help the industry make up for declining CD sales.
 He attributed falling CD sales to the format’s maturity.
 A sales decline is “usual for a format of that age,” he said.